Back in Them Old Times

 Eventually the export potential of Newfoundland lumber was realized.
 In 1890 a new mill was built at Botwood that could produce 45,000 foot board measure a day.
 It is reported by the 1955 Commission on forestry that this was the first mill built for the export of lumber in Newfoundland.
 I personally find this very hard to believe.
 In fact it was not even the first large mill at Botwood.
 But is with the construction of this mill in 1890 that a real push came on exploiting the wood resources of the inner parts of the Exploits Valley.

-If I recall correctly the 1890 mill in Botwood was owned by a Gooday and Company from Quebec.
-Later the Rev. Edward Botwood became involved.
+If I recall correctly the 1890 mill in Botwood was owned by a Goodday and Company from Quebec.
+The Rev. Edward Botwood was involved in establishing this mill and I do believe that the original owners of the mill was a company by the name of Benson, Botwood and Hall, before selling out to the Quebec Company.
 Initially this company brought in a lot of Frenchmen from Quebec to work in the mill and in the logging camps.
 The French Canadians were joined at work by many Newfoundlanders though most of the foremen seem to have been French, including a man by the name of Le Motte.

 The sawmill at Botwood seems to have quickly expanded its timber limits and operations in search of high grade white pine for its mill.
 Around 1891 it was cutting near Bishop’s Falls and by 1895 according to Mr. Henry Hutchings in an interview this company was cutting in the Badger and Twin Lakes region.

 It wasn’t just in the Exploits Valley that mills sprang up.
 In the 1860s David Smallwood built the first steam powered mill in Newfoundland near Gambo and once the Railway started inland off the Avalon Peninsula things really took off.
-Mills were established on the railway at Terra Nova, Benton, Notre Dame Junction and most importantly Glenwood.
-One cannot forget the Phillips operations at Gander Bay and Point Leamington which were sizable operations but not located inland on the Railway.
+J.J Murphy was another operator who established himself at Gambo.
+Murphy built his mill where Mint Brook enters into Gambo Pond.
+To facilitate shipping Murphy had a tramway built to tidewater at Gambo, and even operated his own steam engine for shunting the lumber.
+Mills were also established on the railway at Terra Nova, Benton, Notre Dame Junction and most importantly Glenwood.
+Strangely, it is evident that lumbering and sawmilling was established at Glenwood prior to the railway passing though the area.
+The lumber must have been barged up the Gander River to the ocean.
+In addition one cannot forget the Phillips operations at Gander Bay and Point Leamington which were sizable operations but not located inland on the Railway.

 The big catalyst for the expansion of the pine lumber industry was not initially export it was domestic consumption.
 This domestic demand came from the fact that a large portion of St. John’s had burned in 1892 and at the same time the railway was being pushed across the island.
 The railway opened up new country and required lumber for building purposes and sleepers.

 At the turn of the 19th and 20th Centuries Newfoundland was in the midst of a boom in the white pine lumber industry.
 In 1900 Lewis Miller obtained rights to the timber around Red Indian Lake and built the largest sawmill in Newfoundland at a place he named Millertown.
 This boom in white pine was destined to bust.
 The trees were over mature and the stands quickly became exhausted.
 The white pine on the island of Newfoundland never fully recovered due to over-harvesting and a disease known as blister rust.
-The isolated examples I have seen are the lucky ones that escaped the woodsmen’s axe and saw because they were too small-a hundred or more years ago.
+In reflecting back to the 1890’s and the highgrading of the pine timber old Mr. Hutchings had said that even then “we had ruined the country.”
+The isolated examples I have seen are the lucky ones that escaped the woodsmen’s ax and saw because they were too small-a hundred or more years ago.

 MUN DAI Hiram Silk Collection, Interview with Henry Hutchings http://collections.mun.ca/cdm/singleitem/collection/ich_oral/id/153/rec/1